 (b) on the application of the DPP or of the person, may order that a person or body named by the court prepare a report in accordance with section 38A on questions or topics set out in the order.

-[Section 23A inserted by No. 17 of 2016 s.
+[Section 23A inserted: No. 17 of 2016 s.
 19.]

 23. Court may make order

-(1) If the court is satisfied, on the balance of probabilities, that the person who is subject to the supervision order is likely to contravene, is contravening, or has contravened, a condition of the supervision order, the court may —
+(1) If, on the hearing of an application under section 22, the court is satisfied, on the balance of probabilities, that the person to whom the application relates has contravened or is contravening a condition of a supervision order, the court must —

+(a) rescind the supervision order and make a continuing detention order in relation to the person; or

-(a) make an order amending the conditions of the supervision order, or extending the period for which the offender is to be subject to the conditions of the supervision order, or both; or
+(b) subject to subsection (1B), make an order amending the conditions of the supervision order, or extending the period for which the person is to be subject to the supervision order, or both; or

+(c) subject to subsection (1B), make an order affirming the supervision order without amendment or extension.

+(1A) If, on the hearing of an application under section 22, the court is satisfied, on the balance of probabilities, that the person to whom the application relates is likely to contravene a condition of a supervision order, the court must —

-(b) if the court is also satisfied that there is an unacceptable risk that, if an order under this paragraph were not made, the person would commit a serious sexual offence, make a continuing detention order in relation to the person; or
+(a) rescind the supervision order and make a continuing detention order in relation to the person; or

-(c) make no order.

-(2A) In considering whether it is satisfied as required in subsection (1)(b), the court must disregard the possibility that the person might temporarily be prevented from committing a serious sexual offence by imprisonment, by remand in custody or by the imposition of bail conditions.
+(b) subject to subsection (1B), make an order —

+(i) amending the conditions of the supervision order; or

+(ii) both amending the conditions of, and extending the period for which the person is to be subject to, the supervision order.

+(1B) A court cannot make an order under subsection (1)(b) or (c) or (1A)(b) unless it is satisfied, on the balance of probabilities, that the person will substantially comply with the standard conditions or amended standard conditions of the supervision order.

+(1C) The onus of proof as to the matter described in subsection (1B) is on the person to whom the application relates.

+[(2A) deleted]

-(2) In deciding whether to make an order under subsection (1), the paramount consideration is to be the need to ensure adequate protection of the community.
+(2) In deciding which order to make under subsection (1) or (1A), the paramount consideration is to be the need to ensure adequate protection of the community.

-[Section 23 amended by No. 3 of 2011 s.
+[Section 23 amended: No. 3 of 2011 s.
 10; No. 17 of 2016 s.
+20; No. 21 of 2017 s.
 20.]

 24A.
 Orders made during contravention proceedings